 All of these factors determine your pricing and allow you to set a base price for your services.

-And by the way, Service Autopilot allows you to easily input, track, and charge your prices accordingly.
+By the way, Service Autopilot allows you to easily input, track, and charge your prices accordingly.

 In addition, you’ll also have to decide on your pricing model: